felipeetchatz/system-design-and-coding-challenges/challenges/01-url-shortener/README.md

 - Short URLs should be 6 characters long (Base62: a-z, A-Z, 0-9)
 - 6 characters provide 56.8 billion possible URLs (sufficient for 100 million requirement)
 - Original URLs can be up to 2048 characters
-- Short URLs should expire after a configurable time (optional)
 - System should handle both HTTP and HTTPS URLs

 ## Out of Scope (for MVP)